snvishna/property-lens-analyzer/README.md

 -   **1031 Exchange Modeling:** Add a toggle in the "Sale Analysis" section to simulate a 1031 exchange, deferring capital gains and depreciation recapture taxes.
 -   **Refinance Modeling:** Allow the user to input a "Refinance Event" with a specific year, new loan amount, and terms to model the BRRRR strategy more accurately.
 -   **Partnership & Waterfall Calculations:** Add an input section to model deals with multiple partners, including capital contributions and profit-sharing structures.

 ---

+## 📜 License

+This project is licensed under the **MIT License**.
+You are free to use, modify, and distribute this software for personal or commercial use.

+---